nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+CS2100 TAs who
-* has a need to manage a significant number of contacts
+* have to manage a number of students across different classes
-* prefer desktop apps over other types
+* keep track of the students' attendance
+* keep track of the students' grades
+* prefer and comfortable with CLI tools
 * can type fast
+* is proficient with Unix commands
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:

+CS2100 TAs who use ProgrammerError enjoys greater productivity and efficiency when managing his/her classes of students.

 ### User stories